andreasnovotny/ZoopQU39eDNA/README.md

 -   All data modifications, plotting and analysis is done in, **QU39ZP_Analysis.Rmd**.

 -   **QU39Viewer.Rmd** provides a shiny-dashboard for some visualization.
+The app is currently active at: <https://novotny.shinyapps.io/QU39Viewer>

 -   The **Code** directory contains functions and scripts imported by the above notebooks.